 1. Writing Fast Starts In Your Mind – Build Motivation

 Your mind is magic.
 Think of it as Aladdin’s lamp.
 All you need to do to activate your mind’s wish-fulfilling genii is tell it what you want.
 “I choose to be a fast writer.”
 Say it aloud.
 Imagine what your life as a freelance writer would be like if you were a FAST freelance writer.
 What if you could write an article in well under an hour?
-A book in a month?
+Are you a self-publisher?
+What if you could write a book in a month?

 Build your motivation by imagining how your life will change when you have the ability to write fast.
 Here’s a secret: editors love fast writers.
 When you become known as someone who just does the work, you’ll get writing gigs just because you’re fast.